MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/testintuneapplication.md

 **Step 1: Define Content**
 1. Upload the intunewin package you choose
 2. Grant token by clicking on below link “Grant token and select app”
-3. After automatic sync with your Intune account, you will be listed with app your applications under your Intune account.
+3. After automatic sync with your Intune account, you'll be listed with app your applications under your Intune account.
 Choose the app corresponding to your uploaded intunewin package then click “Select”
 ![Upload the intune package](Media/testintuneapplication02.png)
-4. On the Step 1 page, you will see dependencies listed under the Dependency section, you can either choose to upload the dependency’s install file or remove it from this step (if you plan to manage the dependency in Step 3 by self provide the related binaries).
+4. On the Step 1 page, you'll see dependencies listed under the Dependency section, you can either choose to upload the dependency’s install file or remove it from this step (if you plan to manage the dependency in Step 3 by self provide the related binaries).
 Selected dependencies in this section will be pre-installed the same way as it will be installed viaIntune.
 ![Upload dependency package](Media/testintuneapplication03.png)

 **Step 2: Configure Test**